Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### More Results needed

+Corrections to concentration needs to be added

+### copy_number is not clear nomenclature

+considering using a different word or longer description.

 ### Basic informaion field is incomplete

 Both label, tool tip, and the fact that it required is missing from the basic information field under chemical.